Password Strength Test

 To avoid creating weak passwords, make sure to include uppercase letters, lowercase letters, numbers, and special characters in each of your passwords.
 A variety of upper- and lowercase letters, as well as numbers and symbols like an exclamation mark or dollar sign, increase the difficulty of any password, no matter how simple it originally may have been.

-Most experts recommend that passwords contain at least 8 to 12 characters.
-However, don’t feel restricted by this password length; the Cybersecurity & Infrastructure Security Agency (CISA) advises that the longer a password is, the more secure it is.
-The National Institute of Standards and Technology (NIST) has recently revised their recommendations to allow passwords a maximum of 64 characters.
+The National Institute of Standards and Technology (NIST) has recently revised their recommendations.
+They now allow passwords a maximum of 64 characters.
 A password that long, with a combination of the four character elements above, is highly unlikely to get cracked with today’s technology.
 In the tool above, a password of at least 20 characters made up of a combination of letters, numbers, and special characters would take centuries to crack by any of the attack methods.

 What are the easiest passwords to guess?